linked-solutions/fuseki-oidc/README.md

 This Fuseki distribution allows to access the SPARQL Enpoints both using standard HTTP Basic-Auth and logging in as admin user
 (its default password is `pw`) as well as by authenticating with a keycloak server.
 This project provides ability to have flexible graph based permissions control for TDB2 datasets
-Authorization is based on data that contains in graph `http://www.smartswissparticipation.com/security` where each user can have assigned read/write permissions to a concrete graph or to all graphs whose name matches a specified [ANT style pattern](http://ant.apache.org/manual/dirtasks.html#patterns).
+Authorization is based on data that contained in graph specified in the configuration, by default `urn:fuseki-oidc:security` where each user can have assigned read/write permissions to a concrete graph or to all graphs whose name matches a specified [ANT style pattern](http://ant.apache.org/manual/dirtasks.html#patterns).
-Also each user have complete access to it's "OWN" graph `http://www.smartswissparticipation.com/graphs/users/{username}`
+Also each user have complete access to it's "OWN" graph, the prefix for this grapg can be spefied.
+By default the graph is name as follows: `urn:fuseki-oidc:user:{username}`
 By default admin user has ability to login through basic auth and has full access to every graph in dataset